ONSdigital/ssdc-shared-events/event_dictionary/v0.3_DRAFT/dictionary.md

 | **Additional properties** | [[Any type: allowed]](# "Additional Properties of any type are allowed.") |
 |                           |                                                                           |

-**Description:** The ID of the collection exercise this case belongs to.
+**Description:** The ID of the collection exercise this new case will belong to.

 **Example:**